5 Best Password Managers for Opera in 2024

 roboform.com

-RoboForm is a secure and intuitive password manager with exceptional form-filling capabilities.
+RoboForm is a secure and intuitive password manager with exceptional form-filling capabilities that works flawlessly with the Opera browser.
 Many password managers can handle your basic information like credit card details and home addresses, but RoboForm really shines when it comes to storing and filling complex data.
 It’s got 7 different templates for things like passports, vehicle registration, and tax info — I love to see this kind of attention to detail!
 Choose an identity template you’ve filled out, hit auto-fill on a desired website, and just like that, all those tedious fields on advanced web forms are accurately filled in.

 🥉3.
 RoboForm — Impressive Form-Filling, Plus Bookmarks Storage

 RoboForm comes with all the password management basics and does them well.
-I could store unlimited passwords across all my devices, secure my account with two-factor authentication, share passwords safely, and perform a password audit.
+I could store unlimited passwords across all my devices, secure my account with 2FA, share passwords safely, and perform a password audit.

 When it comes to extra features, I really like the secure bookmarks storage.
 It let me keep my favorite sites organized and within easy reach — no matter the device or browser I was using.